How to Write a Great Blog Post

 Start Writing Your Blog Post Now

 Great writing takes time and effort.
-If you sit down at your laptop and develop your blog post in 15 minutes, it's probably going to show.
+If you sit down at your laptop and develop your blog post in 15 minutes, it will probably show.
 Once you've done your homework and have a solid idea, targeted keywords, and influencers identified, it's time to get to work.
 Think of your blog post as a story; you must include a beginning, middle, and end.
 There should be a hook to get the reader interested and engaged.
 Ensure the blog post provides useful information and is easy to read and understand.

 How Many Words Make a Great Blog Post?

-The #1 question I get about blog writing is, "How long should my blog post be" while you'll hear different answers, the bottom line is it needs to tell a great story.
+The #1 question I get about blog writing is, "How long should my blog post be?"
+While you'll hear different answers, the bottom line is it needs to tell a great story.
 I've always told my writers to focus on telling the story, not the word count.
 A simple, one-subject, straightforward blog post normally runs around 500 words.

-Don't use filler words because you want to have more words on the page.
+Don't use filler words because you want more words on the page.
 Don't be like my little brother circa 1987, who used the word very 27 times to fill the page in elementary school English – true story!
 It was very, very, very, very, very….
 You get the point.
 Don't do it.

 We tend to see that longer, more in-depth blog posts rank higher on Google, but you need to focus on your ideal customer and what information they need on this subject more than the word count when you're writing.